Skip to content

 Dr. Kerry Nickols explains how hotter oceans may harm sea life on KPCC

-Admin 6 September 2018 climate changeKerry NickolsKPCC
+Biosphere Editor 6 September, 2018 climate changeKerry NickolsKPCC

 In August, Assistant Professor of Biology Kerry Nickols appeared on Southern California Public Radio station KPCC’s Take Two to explain how sea life may be affected…